oVirt/ovirt-site/source/feature/self-hosted-engine.html.md

 *   Host self monitoring (HB to the Engine, designated network entities, Storage)
 *   Inter-host selection for the next host to pick up the Engine VM
 *   Host failure counter, that will have effect on the host selection heuristics
-*   Host capabilities (minimal CPU/RAM available) will have effect on the host selection heuristics
+*   (optional) Host capabilities (minimal CPU/RAM available) will have effect on the host selection heuristics
 *   Host priority in Engine election

 #### Additional functionality required at the Engine level